repositories01/blab/README.md

 </h3>

 ## 💭 About
+340/5000

-Blab is an application that have goal to connect students and teachers, within it is provided a space for teachers to record their availability during the week, subjects they teach, phone(WhatsApp) and also the cost of their hour / class.
-For the student it is possible to find tutors to contact them via WhatsApp and also save in their favorites.
+Blab is an application that aims to connect students and teachers, it provides a space for teachers to record their availability during the week, the phone (WhatsApp) and also the cost of the hour / class.
+For the student it is possible to find tutors to contact them via WhatsApp and also save as favorites.

 ## 👨‍💻 Stack technology used